 To turn your idea into a thriving business, you need to set goals for your startup and hold yourself accountable to them.
 Plan out your next steps, with dates and specifics as best you can.
 This is one more reason why it’s helpful to have cofounders, since you can help hold each other accountable.

-I get it- you have a busy life with a job, family, kids, book club, etc. It is simply way too easy to put off the work on your business until tomorrow.
+I get it- you have a busy life with a job, family, kids, book club, etc. It’s way too easy to put off the work on your business until tomorrow.
 Setting concrete goals like “Write Web site copy by next Tuesday” or “Interview 10 customer prospects in the next 30 days” will help you get past that natural inclination to put things off.

 I am NOT suggesting that you try to create a detailed plan for everything for months and months.
 There is simply too much that you don’t know for that to work.
 But knowing the next few steps, and forcing yourself to get it done on a time schedule, will create positive momentum and also will create clarity about the steps that follow.
 As noted entrepreneur and former corporate CEO Michael Hyatt says, “We only begin to get clarity when we get in motion.”